quixio/chat-demo-app/Twitch Chat/README.md

-# Sample template
+# Twitch chat

-[This project](https://github.com/quixio/quix-samples/tree/main/python/empty) is a template for developing Quix Code Samples with Python.

-## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.
+Twitch chat integration that reads messages from Top 100 active twitch channels and sinks them to kafka stream.

 ## Environment variables

 This code sample uses the following environment variables:

-- **VariableName**: {Description of the variable}
+- **Topic**: {Description of the variable}
 - **input**: {Description of the variable}
 - **output**: {Description of the variable}